The Ojai Valley

 THE BLESSINGS OF HEAVEN BROUGHT TO MANKIND

-The Chumash Indians consider Sulphur Mountain in the Upper Ojai Valley, where Meher Mount is located, a place where the blessings of heaven are brought down to mankind.
+The Chumash Indians consider Sulphur Mountain, overlooking the Upper Ojai Valley where Meher Mount is located, a place where the blessings of heaven are brought down to mankind.

 Paramahansa Yogananda, founder of the international Self-Realization Fellowship, visited the newly-acquired Meher Mount property overlooking the Ojai Valley in November 1946 and spent a few hours there.
 He remarked: "This place is a dream Oriental paradise.
 One does not even have to focus to hear the Om sound here."

-Avatar Meher Baba sanctified Meher Mount when He visited on August 2, 1956.
+Avatar Meher Baba's presence sanctified Meher Mount when He visited on August 2, 1956.
 He said, "I come down to your level so that we can laugh and be free together; but do not forget at the same time that I am the highest of high."